Pence push for Kemp caps end of Georgia primary campaign

 Associated Press

-ATLANTA (AP) — Former Vice President Mike Pence is making an in-person push for Gov. Brian Kemp’s reelection a day before the Republican incumbent faces his biggest challenge from a candidate backed by Pence’s old boss.
+KENNESAW, Ga.
+(AP) — Former Vice President Mike Pence made an in-person push for Gov. Brian Kemp’s reelection a day before the Republican incumbent faces his biggest challenge from a GOP candidate backed by Pence’s old boss.

+Pence rallied with Kemp in suburban Atlanta on Monday evening, saying that “elections are about the future” and that “when you vote for Brian Kemp tomorrow, you will say yes to a future of freedom here in Georgia.
+You will say yes to our most cherished values at the heart of everything we hold dear.”

-Pence was scheduled to rally with Kemp in suburban Atlanta on Monday evening.
-Ex-President Donald Trump, meanwhile, planned to hold a telephone rally in the evening to champion the candidacy of former U.S. Sen. David Perdue.
-Trump urged Perdue to enter the race as retribution for Kemp not going along with Trump’s effort to overturn his loss to President Joe Biden in Georgia in 2020.
+Ex-President Donald Trump, meanwhile, held a telephone rally moments after Pence finished speaking to champion the candidacy of former U.S. Sen. David Perdue.
+Trump urged Perdue to enter the primary as retribution for Kemp not going along with Trump’s effort to overturn his loss to President Joe Biden in Georgia in 2020.

-More than 850,000 people already voted early, including more than 483,000 who chose a Republican ballot and almost 369,000 who chose a Democratic ballot.
-Georgia has no party registration, so voters can choose which primary to vote in when they go to the polls.

-Rainy weather in the state was hampering some plans.
-Kemp and Republican candidate for lieutenant governor Butch Miller both canceled plans to make a flying tour of Georgia cities.
-Other candidates continued to look for a boost from Trump.
-The former president is also scheduled to conduct a telephone rally Monday night for John Gordon, the neophyte candidate whom Trump endorsed in a Republican primary challenge to incumbent Georgia Attorney General Chris Carr.

-In Georgia’s U.S. Senate primaries, Democratic incumbent Raphael Warnock has only token opposition, while on the Republican side Trump-backed candidate and former football great Herschel Walker was running against five GOP challengers, including Georgia Agriculture Commissioner Gary Black and former Trump administration official and Navy veteran Latham Saddler.
-A general election matchup between Warnock and Walker in November would mark the first time that two major party candidates for U.S. Senate in Georgia were Black.

-For Kemp, an outright win in the primary would be vindication after months of attacks from Trump.
+For Kemp, an outright win in Tuesday’s race would be vindication after months of attacks from Trump.
+However, as he has in recent weeks, he focused on the threat that Democrat Stacey Abrams could be elected in November.

+Kemp and Pence took aim at Abrams’ recent assertion that she is “tired of hearing about being the the best state in the country to do business when we are the worst state in the country to live,” referring to Georgia’s dismal ranking for mental health access and maternal mortality.

+“That is why we’re in the fight for the soul of our state,” Kemp said.
+“We cannot take tomorrow for granted.
+We’re doing this for a reason.
+We got more wood to chop.”

+Trump tied Kemp to Georgia Secretary of State Brad Raffensperger and continued his baseless claims that the two oversaw a rigged and fraudulent presidential election in 2020.
+He called Kemp an “embarrassment to the Republican Party” and said he could not beat Stacey Abrams.

+“David is the only candidate who can beat Stacey Abrams because I don’t believe Kemp can do it,” Trump said.
+“He’s got too many people in the Republican Party that will refuse to vote.”

-Perdue embraced Trump’s election lies, opening two debates between the candidates with the claim that the 2020 balloting was “rigged and stolen.”
+Perdue has embraced Trump’s election lies, opening two debates between the candidates with the claim that the 2020 balloting was “rigged and stolen.”
 He also joined a lawsuit meant to force a physical examination of ballots in Atlanta’s Fulton County.
 State and federal officials, including Trump’s own attorney general, have said there was no evidence of widespread fraud.

-The votes in Georgia’s presidential election were counted three times, and each tally confirmed President Joe Biden’s victory.
+More than 850,000 people already voted early, including more than 483,000 who chose a Republican ballot and almost 369,000 who chose a Democratic ballot.
+Turnout could exceed the 2018 primary.

+Pence’s latest political break with Trump captured attention on the final day of the campaign, although Pence never mentioned Trump’s name and only indirectly alluded to his break with the president over Trump’s effort to overturn the election.

 Trump conducted a rally in Georgia in March for Perdue and other candidates and kicked in more than $3 million for ads attacking Kemp.
 But Perdue has had trouble raising money and gaining traction against Kemp, and the Republican Governors Association has outspent Trump with its own ads aiding Kemp.